-- Austin children receive treatment by dedicated cleft specialists who address this condition every day.
+- Children receive treatment by dedicated cleft specialists who address this condition every day.

 - Dr. Cone, and Dr. Langevin, are different from many other pediatric craniofacial surgeons because of their combination of reconstructive and cosmetic expertise.
 Each brings a sense of artistry and beauty to complex surgical procedures.

 - Patients benefit from the latest in proven surgical techniques.
 Our doctors are highly regarded leaders in the field and frequently contribute to the body of research and medical advancements.

-When Austin families like yours come to us for care related to a cleft lip, they aren’t just looking for treatment.
+When families like yours come to us for care related to a cleft lip, they aren’t just looking for treatment.
 Yes, they want someone to lead their child to a functional and beautiful outcome.
 However, they also want someone who understands their situation and supports their family with strength, compassion, and effective communication.
 This is our vision for a relationship with your family.

 Cleft lip patient before nasal molding

 Cleft lip patient after nasal molding

-How We Approach Cleft Lip Treatment for Our Austin Patients
+How We Approach Cleft Lip Treatment for Our Patients

 Increasingly, a cleft lip diagnosis happens before a baby is born, given the sophisticated ultrasounds that are routinely performed with expectant mothers.
 We encourage families to come see us at this early stage for an initial consultation.